-While you've earned a well-deserved break, DRCOG wants to share with you its legislative priorities and to offer our pledge to work with you at any time.
-As you'll see in this legislative summary, DRCOG is involved in a wide range of programs and activities to make life better.
-Metro Vision is the Denver region's long-range plan for bringing about livable and sustainable communities, and we are committed to moving Metro Vision forward.
-Metro Vision is the policy basis for all of DRCOG's programs and dovetails with your legislative efforts.
-You may be most familiar with our transportation work, but there is much more we do.
+DRCOG is pleased to share with you its legislative priorities and to offer our pledge to work with you at any time.
+As you'll see in this legislative policy statement, DRCOG is involved in a wide range of programs and activities to make life better for people of all ages, incomes and abilities.
+Metro Vision is the Denver region's long-range plan and is the policy basis for all of DRCOG's programs.
+You may be most familiar with our transportation work, but there is much more we do, including advocating for the region's seniors.